wedodge89/choo-choo/README.md

 ## How it Works
 To start, the application connects to the pre-established Firebase database to pull any existing train data onto the page.
 If none is found, an empty table is printed instead.

+When the user submits a new train, it is added to the database.
+New values, like "Next Arrival Time" are calculated, and the table on the web page is refreshed.